IHE/ITI.SeR/SeR.md

-require the creation of authorizations related to these parameters, then the Authorization Decisions Manager shall verify the match with these additional parameters (e.g., an Authorization Decision is created for clinical data item A for entity X acting for PurposeOfUse Y, the same entity cannot retrieve the clinial data item acting for PurposeOfUse Z).
+require the creation of authorizations related to these parameters, then the Authorization Decisions Manager shall verify the match with these additional parameters (e.g., an Authorization Decision is created for clinical data item A for entity X acting for PurposeOfUse Y, the same entity cannot retrieve the clinical data item acting for PurposeOfUse Z).

 #### 3.79.4.2 XACMLAuthorizationDecisionQuery Response